Index

 which gives:

-We can now apply the same reasoning in continuous-time.
-Considering a give time range , we split the time range in (infinitely many) periods and we assume that in any period the stock price is multiplied by either .
+Considering a given time range , we split the time range in (infinitely many) periods and we assume that in any period the stock price is multiplied by either .

 We assume the distribution of the stock price at time is log-normal.